-For applications consisting of five or more HOME-assisted units, the applicant is required to submit an Affirmative Marketing Plan in accordance with the HOME Final Rule (24 CFR §92.351).
+For applications consisting of five or more HOME-assisted units, the applicant is required to submit an Affirmative Marketing Plan in accordance with the HOME Final Rule (24 CFR §92.351) and the state's affirmative marketing plan.
 The Department's Compliance and Asset Oversight Division monitors for compliance with the requirements specified in the HOME Final Rule (24 CFR §92.351) and also delineated in 10 Texas Administrative Code §60.112.

-Approximately \$15.6 million, is available for Rental Housing Development Funding for these activities may only be used in non-PJs.
-The Department may also make additional funds available from the \$3 million in estimated program income.
+Approximately \$9.3 million is available for Rental Housing Development Funding for these activities may only be used in non-PJs.
+The Department may also make additional funds available according to the Department's de-obligation policy.
 This amount does not include the Housing Programs for Persons with Disabilities funding which may be issued under a separate NOFA.